 - Workers can take up to 26 weeks of paid leave for qualifying events.

 - Businesses with fewer than 25 "Qualified Individuals" are not required to pay the employer portion of the premium but are required to collect and remit the employee portion of the premium and abide by all reporting requirements.

 - Your Massachusetts workforce determines your responsibility as an employer for making contributions under the Paid Family and Medical Leave (PFML) law.
 For the most part, PFML follows the unemployment statute (M.G.L. c.
 151A) for determining what qualifies as employment and excluded employment.
 For more information on determining your company's "Qualified Individuals" please visit the Massachusetts Paid Family Leave Site.

-- As a result of the 3-month delay, the total contribution rate has been adjusted from 0.63% to 0.75%.
-This adjustment will ensure that full funding will be in place for the commencement of benefit payments in January 2021.
+- As a result of the 3-month delay, the total contribution rate for 2021 was adjusted from 0.63% to 0.75%.
+This adjustment ensured that full funding was in place for the commencement of benefit payments in January 2021.